-The Energy, Economics, and Security program analyzes the changing global marketplace and implications for U.S. national security and foreign policy.
-Shifting energy dynamics, the geopolitical challenges associated with a changing climate and powerful economic forces all shape U.S. global leadership.
-In a highly interconnected global system, leaders must increasingly leverage energy and financial assets to defend and promote U.S. national interests.
-The Energy, Economics and Security program develops practical strategies to help decision-makers understand, anticipate and respond.
+The Energy, Economics, and Security program explores the changing global marketplace and implications for U.S. national security and foreign policy.
+In a highly interconnected global financial and trade system, leaders must increasingly leverage economic and financial assets to defend and promote U.S. national interests.
+The Energy, Economics, and Security program develops practical strategies to help decision-makers understand, anticipate, and respond to these developments.